Saikat-Dass/Job_Market_Data_Analysis_by_Python/README.md

+<h1>Data Analysis using Python</h1>

+<h2>Overview :-</h2>

+This repository contains analysis of the data job market, focusing on data analyst roles.
+This project was created to navigate and understand the job market more effectively.
+It dives into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.

-<h1>Tools I used to deep dive into the data analyst job market :</h1>
+<h2>Tools used to dive into the data analyst job market :-</h2>

 1. Python
 2. Pandas Library